numpy/numpy.org/NA-overview.rst

 Once we move beyond the "statistical missing data" case, the correct behavior for missing data becomes less clearly defined.
-There are many cases where specific elements are singled out to be treated specially or excluded from computations, and these often fit as missing data.
+There are many cases where specific elements are singled out to be treated specially or excluded from computations, and these could often be conceptualized as involving 'missing data' in some sense.

 In image processing, it's common to use a single image together with one or more boolean masks to e.g. composite subsets of an image.
 As